natadecua/rialc1-ui/FILE_ORGANIZATION.md

 - `shapefiles/`: Additional shapefiles related to the La Mesa Ecopark.
 - `lamesa_processed.las`: The LiDAR point cloud data in LAS format.
 - `lamesa_processed.copc.laz`: A cloud-optimized point cloud version of the LiDAR data.
-- `prediction_results.csv`: Results from the machine learning model with tree classifications.
+- `prediction_results_top5.csv`: Results from the machine learning model with tree classifications for the top 5 most common species.
 - Other supporting data files like GeoTIFFs and metadata.

 ### Potree Library (`Potree_1.8.2/`)